 Mrs. Mary Brown, wife of Thomas Brown, died at her home on Fourth street, Monday evening.
-Her daughter Mrs. Issaac G. Irvin, had an attack of typhoid fever at Chicago during the summer, and the mother went out to attend her during the sickness When the daughter recovered, all three returned home, and Mrs. Brown was soon confined to her bed, with symptoms of typhoid fever; she lingered long, but was not able to regain more than a year ago.
-They were strength.
-She was about 48 years of distributed as follows : High School age, and leaves a husband and two daughters to mourn her death.
+Her daughter Mrs. Issaac G. Irvin, had an attack of typhoid fever at Chicago during the summer, and the mother went out to attend her during the sickness When the daughter recovered, all three returned home, and Mrs. Brown was soon confined to her bed, with symptoms of typhoid fever; she lingered long, but was not able to regain strength.
+She was about 48 years of age, and leaves a husband and twodaughters to mourn her death.
 Services were held in the Evangelical church Wednesday afternoon.
 Interment in Rosemont Cemetery.

-County Commissioners should exercise great care in the selection of teacher-21 boys, 25 girls; No. 4, 2 teachers-35 boys, 44 girls; Total 275.
-Fifth street, No. 1, 1 teacher-isoners appointed to select a form of booth recommend that rooms shall contain at least 225 square feet.
-They ought to be more than 15 feet in length, and the law distinctly says: 'The arrangement shall be such that neither the ballot box nor the voting booths shall be hidden from view of ed, which can be relieved when the those just outside the guard rais" For failure of duty to comply with the requirments of the law there is a penalty fixed of \$1000 or imprisonment for not more than year, or both, at the discretion of the court.
+County Commissioners should exercise great care in the selection of rooms for holding the election under the Baker Ballot Law.
+The Commissioners appointed to select a form of booth recommend that rooms shall contain at least 225 square feet.
+They ought to be more than 15 feet in length, and the law distinctly says: "The arrangement shall be such that neither the ballot box nor the voting booths shall be hidden from view of ed, which can be relieved when the those just outside the guard rail" Fifth street building is entirely com-pleted.
+For failure of duty to comply with the requirments of the law there is a penalty fixed of \$1000 or imprisonment for not more than year, or both, at the discretion of the court.

 A Greensburg lady has discovered sure way of getting rid of roaches.

 It kills them all in a few nights and does not merely drive them to some other part of the house.
-She takes mixture on the bottom of plates turned upside down.
+She takes common molasses, she used New Orleans, and mixed good paris green mixture on the bottom of plates turned upside down.
 The result was hundreds of dead roaches lying arou d the bait until the last one had become a victim.